ocrmypdf/OCRmyPDF/docs/installation.rst

 |latest|

 The easiest way to install OCRmyPDF is to follow the steps for your operating system/platform, although sometimes this version may be out of date.
+This installation guide provides information allowing you to compare the current version to the one provided by your platform.

-If you want to use the latest version of OCRmyPDF, your best bet is to install the most recent version your platform provides, and then upgrade that version by installing the Python binary wheels.
+If you want to use the latest version of OCRmyPDF and all of its optional dependencies, the easiest way to get that is install the Homebrew package.
+Homebrew is best known as a macOS package manger, but also works for `Linux and Windows Subsystem for Linux <https://docs.brew.sh/Homebrew-on-Linux>`__.
+After Homebrew is installed, simply run ``brew install ocrmypdf``.

+You can also use the more detailed procedures here to manually install OCRmyPDF from source or with the ``pip`` package manager for binary wheels.
+The reason for these varied steps is that OCRmyPDF requires third-party executables that are not part of Python.

 .. contents:: Platform-specific steps
     :depth: 2